Setting up a Pet Hub in Your Home

 Step #2.
 Set Up a Sorting Area

-I find the more I can prep before I actually begin a decluttering and organizing project the more successful I will be.
-This includes a fast and temporary sorting area where I can toss things as I am sorting through them.
+I find the more I can prep before I actually begin a decluttering and organizing project, the more successful I will be seeing it through to completion.

 Step #3.
 Gather Up What you Have Now